-- Remain accessible to students for the duration of the study abroad program. - Serve as the point of contact for the students, the host country provider, for our office, and for parents and/or spouses of program participants. - Organize and provide leadership on field trips away from the host site. - Ensure that students know when and where they are to meet upon arrival at the program destination. - Have an emergency action plan in place for any reason that a student may become separated from the group. - Resolve problems or conflicts that may arise among program participants in accordance with the West Texas A&M University Student Handbook, and notify our office of any student behavior problems. - Provide our office and student participants with the phone and fax numbers, mailing address, and/or email address where you can be contacted during the program within twenty-four hours of arrival at destination. - Know and provide our office with the local police telephone number and the U.S. Embassy and/or Consulate Office telephone number. - Monitor travel advisories and consular information sheets.
+- Remain accessible to students for the duration of the study abroad program. - Serve as the point of contact for the students, the host country provider, for the OSA, and for parents and/or spouses of program participants. - Organize and provide leadership on field trips away from the host site. - Ensure that students know when and where they are to meet upon arrival at the program destination. - Have an emergency action plan in place for any reason that a student may become separated from the group. - Resolve problems or conflicts that may arise among program participants in accordance with the West Texas A&M University Code of Student Life, and notify the OSA of any student behavior problems. - Provide the OSA and student participants with the phone and fax numbers, mailing address, and/or email address where you can be contacted during the program within twenty-four hours of arrival at destination. - Know and provide the OSA with the local police telephone number and the U.S. Embassy and/or Consulate Office telephone number. - Monitor travel advisories and consular information sheets.

-- Know the evacuation procedures for the destination country (www.travel.state.gov) - Provide leadership and model behavior to student participants. - Keep originals of all receipts and keep a log of expenditures for reimbursement purposes. - Maintain contact with our office for the duration of the program. - Carry a functioning cell phone for the duration of the program. - Remain with the student group unless leaving the group in the charge of the alternate APL. - Distribute evaluations among all participants at the end of the program, and ensure that these evaluations are returned to our office in a sealed envelope immediately upon return.
-Procedures for collecting evaluations should be finalized with our office prior to departure. - Meet with the Director of Study Abroad and Nationally Competitive Scholarships upon return to discuss the program.
+- Know the evacuation procedures for the destination country (www.travel.state.gov) - Provide leadership and model behavior to student participants. - Keep originals of all receipts and keep a log of expenditures for reimbursement purposes. - Maintain contact with the OSA for the duration of the program. - Carry a functioning cell phone for the duration of the program. - Remain with the student group unless leaving the group in the charge of the alternate APL. - Distribute evaluations among all participants at the end of the program, and ensure that these evaluations are returned to the OSA in a sealed envelope immediately upon return.
+Procedures for collecting evaluations should be finalized with the OSA prior to departure. - Meet with the Director of Study Abroad upon return to discuss the program.